Over the last few years, blockchain and compliance have garnered a lot of attention from companies operating in highly regulated industries.

 But the impact could be even worse.

-As the volume and complexity of digital transactions increase and new regulations like GDPR take affect, companies that don’t relinquish control of their customer data could, in fact, find their ability to operate diminish to unworkable levels.
+As the volume and complexity of digital transactions increase and new regulations like GDPR take effect, companies that don’t relinquish control of their customer data could, in fact, find their ability to operate diminish to unworkable levels.

 Reducing manual compliance processes and eliminating data reconciliation